 Under the Company's stock ownership guidelines, each non-employee director must own Company stock equal to six times the directors' annual cash retainer.
-For a discussion of the types of shares that count towards the ownership guidelines, please read "Compensation Discussion and Analysis- Stock Ownership Guidelines for Executives".
-All of the Company's non-employee directors are currently in compliance with the Company's stock ownership guidelines as of January 1, 2020.
+For a discussion of the types of shares that count towards the ownership guidelines, please read "Compensation Discussion and Analysis - Stock Ownership Guidelines for Executives".
+With the exception of Mr. Welborn who joined the Board in October 2021, all of the Company's non-employee directors are currently in compliance with the Company's stock ownership guidelines as of January 1, 2022.